hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/10_automation_new.md

 $ sh chipseq_analysis_on_input_file.sh ~/chipseq_workshop/raw_data/wt_sample2_chip.fastq.gz
 ```

-This script will take a while to run, given the alignment, filtering and sortin steps all take a long time to run.
+This script will take a while to run, given the alignment, filtering and sorting steps all take a long time to run.
 So we can use `CTRL` + `C` and kill the job.
 Since the first part of the script should have run, we can go check if the folders were appropriately created.

 ```bash
 $ cd /n/scratch/users/${USER:0:1}/${USER}/